There are many obvious and not so obvious reasons for Lisbon to be standing out so much right now and attracting so many entrepreneurs.

 9. English is widely spoken (as in Germany or Holland)

 Here people born after 1980 have grown up watching cartoons, series and movies without dubbing but rather with simple subtitles.
-This means that most likely anyone under 40 will
+This means that most likely anyone under 40 will be able to communicate in English – many of them at a business fluent level.

 10. Bureaucracy has had a tech revolution